LNA/ClojureWebServer/README.md

-# clj_http_server
+# clj-http-server

-A Clojure library designed to ... well, that part is up to you.
+A Simple HTTP Server in Clojure

+## Running The Server
+lein run -p 5000 -d path/to/cobspec/public

+## Running CobSpec
+make sure CobSpec is located in the same dir as the server. cd to cobSpec run java -jar fitnesse.jar -p 9090 navigate to localhost:9090

-## Usage
+## Testing

-FIXME
+lein speclj

 ## License